-Since VI was the norm in RM's childhood home, she learnt to perform activities of daily living with little or no reliance on her vision- "Mum taught me to do things as a VI person...
+Since vision impairment was the norm in Ramona's childhood home, she learnt to perform activities of daily living with little or no reliance on her vision- she said, "Mum taught me to do things as a vision impaired person...
 She was just logical in the way she did things... she accommodated my needs but I was expected to do my share."

-Though her mother was the first in her family with VI, her vision wasn't poor enough to qualify for specialist teaching, so she "just made do", devising her own strategies.
-Normal expectations, problem-solving skills and determination to be independent were imprinted on RM, who emphasised the importance of teachers and parents of children with VI reinforcing these attitudes.
+Though her mother was the first in her family with vision impairment, her vision wasn't poor enough to qualify for specialist teaching, so she "just made do", devising her own strategies.
+Normal expectations, problem-solving skills and determination to be independent were imprinted on Ramona, who emphasised the importance of teachers and parents of children with vision impairment reinforcing these attitudes.

-As RM's father was Sri Lankan, the children were teased for their darker skin, so were taught to "stick up for ourselves...
+As Ramona's father was Sri Lankan, the children were teased for their darker skin, so they were taught to "stick up for ourselves...
 Dad had a strong sense of justice and fairness".
-This served RM well: "Mum was really supportive with self-advocacy...
+This served Ramona well: "Mum was really supportive with self-advocacy...
 I had to speak up for myself... like ask the bus number when a driver told me to read them and I had to say I couldn't.
 Yes, I had some low self-esteem due to my disability, but I still knew [being bullied] wasn't right."
 She considers assertiveness one of her most important attributes.

-Her family's acceptance was crucial to her confidence as a person with VI: "I had a really supportive mum... she never tried to hide my blindness, never mollycoddled me, and I see kids who are mollycoddled now."
-Surgery that might have reversed her vision loss, or caused total blindness was declined because, "Mum decided she couldn't explain to a fouryear-old why she'd suddenly lost her sight".
-Though her mother "always agonised" over their decision, RM supported it: "I was happy to live with [VI]...
-[Mum taught us] that attitudes were more important than blindness.
-Mum never spoke around me about how sad it was that I was going to go blind- I see so many parents doing that when their child is right there- what's the child supposed to think [about having VI] when their mum thinks it's terrible?"
+Her family's acceptance was crucial to her confidence as a person with vision impairment: "I had a really supportive mum... she never tried to hide my blindness, never mollycoddled me, and I see kids who are mollycoddled now."

+Surgery that might have reversed her vision loss, or caused total blindness was declined because, "Mum decided she couldn't explain to a four-year-old why she'd suddenly lost her sight".
+Though her mother "always agonised" over their decision, Ramona supported it: "I was happy to live with vision impairment ...
+Mum taught us that attitudes were more important than blindness.
+Mum never spoke around me about how sad it was that I was going to go blind- I see so many parents doing that when their child is right there- what's the child supposed to think about having vision impairment when their mum thinks it's terrible?"